Rangoon Bistro: History

 Alex Saw launched Rangoon Bistro at the King Farmers Market in the 2010s, with assistance from David Sai and Nick Sherbo.
 The three have been credited as co-chefs, co-owners, and "co-everythings" of the restaurant.
 By 2020, Bollywood Theater, Langbaan, and Malka were hosting Rangoon as a pop-up restaurant.
 Brooke Jackson-Glidden of Eater Portland said the business operated as "something like a takeout-only Burmese cafe" in the Gotham Building, before moving into a brick and mortar space.

 In 2024, owners announced plans to open a second location on North Mississippi Avenue.
+In January 2026, the business announced plans to move its Richmond location to the space that previously housed Deadshot, in southeast Portland's Hosford-Abernethy neighborhood.

 Reception

 In 2022, Rangoon Bistro ranked ninth in The Oregonians list of Portland's best new restaurants and won in the Best New Counter Service category of Eater Portlands annual Eater Awards.
 The website's Janey Wong wrote: "Rangoon Bistro has definitely become a go-to...
 The fried chicken ... is as close to my grandma's as I've ever had.
 Everything on the menu at Rangoon is delicious, but don't sleep on the fried chicken."
 Ron Scott and Thom Hilton included Rangoon in Eater Portlands 2023 overview of thirteen "real-deal" fried chicken eateries in the city.
 Hilton included the business in a 2024 "handy dining guide" to Mississippi Avenue, and Rangoon was also in the website's 2025 list of Portland's best restaurants for mid-week lunches.
 Paolo Bicchieri included the business in Eater Portlands 2025 overview of the city's best restaurants for lunch.

 Bon Appétit included the large dumplings in a 2023 overview of the best dishes at new restaurants.
 Michael Russell ranked Rangoon Bistro number 34 in The Oregonians list of Portland's best restaurants.
 The business was included in Time Out Portlands 2025 list of the city's eighteen best restaurants.
 Michael Russell included Rangoon Bistro in The Oregonians 2025 list of the 21 best restaurants in southeast Portland.
 He also ranked Rangoon Bistro number 38 in The Oregonians 2025 list of Portland's 40 best restaurants.
+The ghin salad was included in Willamette Weeks 2026 list of the city's best "cheap eats".